 We note that compression by the solar wind may affect the in situ transit profiles of CMEs, consistent with the results reported by Démoulin and Dasso (2009).
 For example, we found evidence between the compression by the solar wind and our error to compute the CME density.
 Furthermore, it is well known that solar wind effects may affect the geometry of CMEs and, with it, their inner properties.
-We believe that such a compression could be the cause for large magnetic intensities at the

-615 frontal regions of CMEs.
-Additionally, other works also explore such a process that could affect the self-similar expansion of CMEs by modifying the value of ε (e.g. Gulisano et al., 2010).
+We believe that such a compression could be the cause of large magnetic intensities in the frontal regions of CMEs.
+Additionally, other works also explore such a process that could affect the selfsimilar expansion of CMEs by modifying the value of ε (e.g., Gulisano et al., 2010).

-4.1 Validation and Results
+4.1 Validation and results

 We validate our formalism by comparing its results with empirical data.
-Another way to assess the technique described here would be to compare directly with MHD results.
-Although there may be approximation and assumptions embedded within

-- 620 global MHD results, they likely represent a much more accurate approximation to the actual dynamic evolution of CMEs.
+Another way to assess the technique described here would be to compare it directly with MHD results.
+Although there may be approximation and assumptions embedded within global MHD results, they likely represent a much more accurate approximation to the actual dynamic evolution of CMEs.
 Thus, by extracting a set of solar and interplanetary pseudo measurements from a selection of MHD results, we can test our approach in a more controlled scenario, where the actual inputs and outputs are exactly known.
-This kind of numerical experiment was used to test a variety of force-free flux rope models in the past (e.g. Riley et al., 2004b).
-Such an approach will - In the Section 3 we computed and analyzed the synthetic profiles of speed, density, temperature, and magnetic intensity for 10 fast (Earth-directed) halo CMEs detected during the period 2000-20015 (see Table 1).
-In order to do the calculations we used physical data from the events analyzed, and free parameters whose values were carefully selected (see Section 4.2 for further details).
+This kind of numerical experiment was used to test a variety of force-free flux rope models in the past (e.g., Riley et al., 2004b).
+Such an approach will be useful when extending our approach for the general case of CMEs not aligned with the Sun-Earth line of sight.
+In Sect.
+3 we computed and analyzed the synthetic profiles of speed, density, temperature, and magnetic intensity for 10 fast (Earth-directed) halo CMEs detected during the period 2000-20015 (see Table 1).
+In order to do the calculations we used physical data from the events analyzed and free parameters whose values were carefully selected (see Sect.
+4.2 for further details).
 Our results indicated that synthetic profiles of speed had the best performance, followed by the magnetic intensity ones, with average errors of 9.6% and 27.6%, respectively.
-In contrast, the temperature and density of protons had larger errors, with averages of 83% for temperature and 46% for density, when neglecting the potentially compressed events.
+In contrast, the temperature and density of protons had larger errors, with averages of 83% for temperature and 46% for density when neglecting the potentially compressed events.
+Additionally, the travel times of the CME center, which we also calculated, had an average error of 9%.